mariusGundersen/gulp-flatMap/readme.md

 ## API

-The forEach method takes one argument, a function.
-This function is called once for each file piped to `forEach` and is passed a stream as its first argument and the file as its second argument.
+The foreach method takes one argument, a function.
+This function is called once for each file piped to `foreach` and is passed a stream as its first argument and the file as its second argument.
 The stream contains only one file.

-You can optionally return a stream from the `forEach` function.
-All the streams returned from `forEach` will be combined and their contents will be emited by `forEach`.
+You can optionally return a stream from the `foreach` function.
+All the streams returned from `foreach` will be combined and their contents will be emited by `foreach`.

 ## License